areeba1052/areeba1052/README.md

 ---

-## 🧩 What I Do
+## 🧩 About Me (Past Experience)

-- 🚀 Develop full-stack **MERN applications** with clean and scalable architecture.
+- 🚀 I previously worked on developing full-stack **MERN applications** using clean and scalable architecture.
-- 🤖 Perform **automation testing** for web and mobile apps using modern testing tools.
+- 🤖 I gained hands-on experience in **automation testing** for both web and mobile apps using Selenium and Appium.
-- ☁️ Build cloud infrastructure using **AWS CDK** and serverless technologies.
+- ☁️ I worked on building cloud infrastructure using **AWS CDK**, serverless patterns, and IaC principles.
-- 🐳 Containerize and deploy applications using **Docker on AWS**.
+- 🐳 I deployed and containerized applications using **Docker on AWS** environments.
-- 📘 Work on technical documentation, requirement analysis & system planning.
+- 📘 I have been involved in writing technical documentation, requirement engineering, and performing detailed system analysis.

 ---